Melvin Dummar: 2005 investigation by FBI agent Gary Magnesen

 In early 2005, retired FBI agent Gary Magnesen claimed to have found new evidence supporting Dummar's story.
 Magnesen stated that Hughes' closest employees remembered him entering the Sands Hotel early one morning in December 1967 and stating that he had been picked up by Dummar in the desert.
-Furthermore, Hughes had purchased interests in mines located near the area where Dummar said he found him, and had frequented a brothel near where Dummar said he'd first encountered Hughes.
+Furthermore, Hughes had purchased interests in mines located near the area where Dummar said he found him, and had frequented a brothel near where Dummar said he'd first encountered Hughes, which he was allegedly flown out to by pilot Robert Deiro.
 Magnesen documented his findings in his 2005 book, The Investigation: A Former FBI Agent Uncovers the Truth Behind Howard Hughes, Melvin Dummar, and the Most Contested Will in American History.
+However, some of Magnesen's claims were disputed by Hughes' former bodyguard Gordon Margulis, who asserted that "from 1966 to 1970 [...]
+[Hughes] never left his room at the Desert Inn", and that "if Hughes had wanted hookers he did not have to fly to brothels to get them because Las Vegas was not exactly short of them."
+George Parnum, one of Dummar's former attorneys, stated that "if there was a flight to a brothel at the time leading up to the trial, he couldn't find a record of it".

 Dummar was interviewed for one hour on live radio in 2005 about Magnesen's book by Steven Rinehart.
 In this interview, he related again what he claims happened in 1967 and affirmed an intention to seek to reopen the case.